 Admission and application

-Selection: limited number of students with a strong motivation, international background, ambition and interest
+Selection: a limited number of students with a strong motivation, international background, ambition and interest

 €500-€600 per month.
 Both on- and off-campus student housing is offered.
 Students will be assisted by the university to find suitable housing.